fapsi/ansible-role-isynet/README.md

 ## FAQ
 * Why should I use it?
 > Administrating a windows server can be a pain, costly and involves much black box magic.
-By relying only on mssql for linux as a black box we can bypass or minimize some of those problems.
+By relying only on mssql for linux as a black box we can bypass or minimize some of those problems and provide a clean, constistent, small-sized 2-way backup solution.

 > Scaling up the number of running instances.